moboehle/CoDA-Nets/docs/index.md

 This code is licensed under the BSD License 2.0, see [license](LICENSE).

-Further, you use any of the code in this repository for your research, please cite as:
+Further, if you use any of the code in this repository for your research, please cite as:
 ```
   @article{Boehle2021CVPR,
           author    = {Moritz Böhle and Mario Fritz and Bernt Schiele},